 Why couldn't we just forge a truce?
 Why did we keep finding ourselves in these trenches of disaffection and dysfunction?

 Life's evolutions would throw us off balance, disrupt our "normal" and make us uncomfortable and distracted.
 Whether it was a new job, a new state, or a new baby, we would lose focus on what was most important—us.
-Our family.